 What Is Astigmatism?

 Most astigmatism patients were born with the condition, although no one knows exactly why.
+Astigmatism can be hereditary in some cases.
 Astigmatism also tends to occur alongside other refractive problems such as longsightedness and shortsightedness.

 Twenty-five percent of astigmatism cases stem from a condition called keratoconus, a thinning of the cornea which causes it to bulge out, thus distorting vision.
 Patients with keratoconus tend to suffer moderate to severe degrees of astigmatism.